I love giving advice to others on how to clean your home and keep pests out.

 Dish soap removes the surface tension from the solution so that the flies are not able to balance on the surface.
 This is why they very soon sink to the bottom of your container and are unable to escape.

-Ways to Prevent Fruit Flies from Infesting Your House
+How to Prevent Fruit Flies From Infesting Your House

-- Fruit flies can reproduce very quickly (in about 2 weeks), especially in the warm summer months when they are attracted to quickly ripening fruit.
-Because of this it's important to remember to store all your fruit in the refrigerator.
+- Keep your fruit in the refrigerator: Fruit flies can reproduce very quickly (in about 2 weeks), especially in the warm summer months when they are attracted to quickly ripening fruit.
+Because of this, it's important to remember to store all your fruit in the refrigerator.
 That's with the exceptions of bananas which will turn black if stored in the cold.
 They can also be attracted by vegetables, even potatoes, so keep these cool too.

-- Clean up any fruit juice that drips onto the counter and rinse cutlery and glassware that have contacted fruit juices as soon as you can after using.
+- Clean up juice spills right away: Make sure you clean up any fruit juice that drips onto the counter and rinse cutlery and glassware that have contacted fruit juices as soon as you can after using.

-- Instead of putting your fruit scraps into the regular garbage, make yourself a compost bin out of a container with lid that is close fitting enough to prevent access to the flies.
+- Make a compost bin: Instead of putting your fruit scraps into the regular garbage, make yourself a compost bin out of a container with lid that is close fitting enough to prevent access to the flies.
 Swing top bins are the worst places for decaying fruit.

-- Finally, ensure that there are no small pieces of fruit, or peel, that have fallen onto the floor and become trapped between kitchen appliances etc. as these can be a breeding ground for the larvae.
+- Keep your floors clean: Finally, ensure that there are no small pieces of fruit, or peel, that have fallen onto the floor and become trapped between kitchen appliances, etc. as these can be a breeding ground for the larvae.

-- You may find that you have an infestation of fruit flies in your drain.
+- Use commercial fly-killing gel: You may find that you have an infestation of fruit flies in your drain.
 This is often indicated by the flies hovering around the sink area.
-In this case it would probably be best to get a commercial gel that you can pour down the drain to eliminate them.
+In this case, it would probably be best to get a commercial gel that you can pour down the drain to eliminate them.

 Canned Fruit or Wine